Photo credit: Tim O'Brien, MLA

 Entrance Scholarships: Each year the MLA program strives to provide entrance scholarships to students with strong academic performance.
 The value and quantity of this financial support changes from year to year.

-Graduate Teaching Assistantships: The School of Environmental Design and Rural Development hires a number of MLA graduate students to provide support to our undergraduate courses.
-These positions are advertised for application in advance of each fall and winter semester.
+Graduate Teaching Assistantships: The School of Environmental Design and Rural Development hires a number of MLA graduate students (GTA's) to provide support to our undergraduate courses.
+These positions are advertised by application in advance of each fall and winter semester.

 Get to know the Master of Landscape Architecture program by watching the "7 Common Questions About Applying to the MLA Program Video".